Hey Super Great Riverside People,

 Here are some things I would like you to feel the freedom to say to your children during the service….

 - “Here is an activity bag, would you like to color or build something with Legos?”
 You would be amazed at what your children hear when you don’t think they are listening.
-Activity bags are in the back of the sanctuary on the round coat rack.
-They are themed and color coded.
+Activity bags are always in the Welcome Center near the bathrooms.

 - “In this song, we are singing about…” Sometimes worship songs are difficult for kids to understand as they often involve abstract concepts and poetic symbolic words.
 “When peace like a river attendeth my way…”(ex.)
 Take a moment during the song to explain what it’s talking about.
 Which will be so much easier if your kid is already standing up on the chair next to you.